Rachel-Thu/P1_Retails_Industry/README.md

 1. Clone or download this repository
 2. Open the workbook P1_ProjectFile_May.xlsm and enable macros if prompted.
 3. Navigate through sheets from KP01 to KP05 to review the full analysis workflow.
-4. Use the Sales Performance Dashboard sheet for a high-level summary and key insights.
+4. Use the "Sales Performance Dashboard" sheet for a high-level summary and key insights.